-Applications for In-Year admission are also made directly to the school on the school's Early Years Application Form and own supplementary information form.
+Applications for In-Year admission are also made directly to the school on the school's Early Years Application Form.
 If a place is available and there is no waiting list then the governing body will admit the child.
-If more applications are received than there are places available then applications will be ranked by the governing body in accordance with the oversubscription criteria.
+If more applications are received than there are places available then applications will be ranked by the Governing Body in accordance with the oversubscription criteria.
 Parents will be offered the opportunity of being placed on a waiting list.
-This waiting list will be maintained by the governing body in the order of the oversubscription criteria and not in the order in which the applications are received.
+This waiting list will be maintained by the in the order of the oversubscription criteria and not in the order in which the applications are received.
 Names are reviewed at the end of each term.
-When a place becomes available the governing body will re-rank the list and make an offer.
+When a place becomes available, the Governing Body will re-rank the list and make an offer.